-Option Action Metric Type the name or a brief description of the metric. Туре Type in the metric type or click on the drop-down arrow and select the type.
+Field/Icon Description Metric Type the name or a brief description of the metric.
+Type Type in the metric type or click on the drop-down arrow and select the type.
 The selection list is drawn from the global Metric Type list, but any new metrics you type in this field are not added to the list.
+If there are no global metric types defined, the drop-down arrow is not displayed.
 Weight Defaults to the weighting for the defined type.
-You can change this weighting if necessary. <notes></notes> Type in any additional notes or description of this metric.
-This text is also displayed in the Notes window, but it cannot be edited in that window. risksave Click on this icon in the Project Management window toolbar to save the new metric definition.
+You can change this weighting if necessary.
+Notes Type in any additional notes or description of this metric.
+You can use the Notes Toolbar at the top of the field to format the text, if you prefer.
+OK Click on this button to save the data you have entered and to add the entry to the 'Metrics' list in the Metrics window and the 'Details' tab of the Inspector window , and close the dialog.
+Cancel Click on this button to discard the data you have entered, and close the dialog.